International Students' Frequently Asked Questions

-- Yes, and currently there are at least four internship grants available, including the Freeman Foundation Fellowship Grant, the Elliott School International Internship Grant, the Career Development Fellowship and the Knowledge in Action Career Internship Grant (KACIF).
-For more information, please view the application requirements in the Elliott School Career Connection (ESCC) system (password required).
+- Yes, and currently there are at least four internship grants available, including the Freeman Foundation Fellowship Grant, the Elliott School International Internship Grant, the Career Development Fellowship and the GWU Knowledge in Action Career Internship Grant (KACIF).
+For more information on the Freeman Foundation Fellowship Grant and the Elliott School International Internship Grant, please view the application requirements in the Elliott School Career Connection (ESCC) system (password required).

-- Elliott School alumni are working in many international organizations, including in the private sector, NGOs and the public sector.
+- Elliott School alumni are working in many international organizations, including in the private sector, NGOs and the non-profit sector.